-In this work, we developed a system that allows t user to search and observe the geographic distrib of different Tweet hashtags, namely Tweet-of-the Map.
+In this work, we developed a system that allows the user to search and observe the geographic distribution of different Tweet hashtags, namely Tweet-of-the-Town Map.
 The system also allows the user to export the searched results along with snapshots of their geographic distribution for further analysis.
-Our fi developed prototype covers the entire area of That which is divided into six geographic regions; nort northeastern, central, eastern, western, and sout regions.
-Twitter API was utilized to harvest Twitte hashtags of the previous seven days.
-The system a graphic information to display the amount of hashtags tweeted (used) in each of the six differe regions of Thailand on a map as well as bar chart system allows three different Hashtags to be sear and displayed simultaneously.
-The system can be in many domains, for example, it can be used as rating system for products or services, it can be p a recommendation system, and it can also be a to social science research and related fields.
+Our first developed prototype covers the entire area of Thailand, which is divided into six geographic regions; northern, northeastern, central, eastern, western, and southern regions.
+Twitter API was utilized to harvest Twitter hashtags of the previous seven days.
+The system uses a graphic information to display the amount of hashtags tweeted (used) in each of the six different regions of Thailand on a map as well as bar charts.
+The system allows three different Hashtags to be searched and displayed simultaneously.
+The system can be used in many domains, for example, it can be used as a rating system for products or services, it can be part of a recommendation system, and it can also be a tool for social science research and related fields.